March sales dash recovery hopes for European carmakers

 German March car sale figures due on Wednesday are also likely to show a fall.
 March is traditionally the strongest month of the year in terms of absolute registrations.

-Two industry sources said two fewer working days versus last year's period meant that, if anything, the decline was likely to have deepened from February's 10.5 percent drop.
+An industry source said two fewer working days versus last year's period meant that, if anything, the decline was likely to have deepened from February's 10.5 percent drop.

-"We're looking at a double-digit drop at least, maybe around 15 or 16 percent for March," said one of the sources, who requested anonymity ahead of data on the world's fifth-largest car market.
+"We're looking at a double-digit drop at least, maybe around 15 or 16 percent for March," said the person, who requested anonymity ahead of data on the world's fifth-largest car market.

 "It's not that the fundamentals are bad, when you look at the forecasts from economic institutes for Germany.
 But the last few weeks in Cyprus make people feel insecure for the longer term, even if they themselves don't have any immediate fears about losing their jobs."

-Ford and Chrysler Group LLC reported slightly better-than-expected U.S. March sales on Tuesday, buoyed by greater demand for sport-utility vehicles and pick-up trucks, while General Motors Co.
-(GM.N) fell short of estimates.

-(Additional reporting by Astrid Wendlandt, Gilles Guillaume, Christiaan Hetzner, Sarah Morris, Manuel Ruiz; Editing by Tom Pfeiffer)
+(Reporting by Astrid Wendlandt, Gilles Guillaume, Christiaan Hetzner, Jennifer Clark, Sarah Morris, Manuel Ruiz; Editing by Christian Plumb and Tom Pfeiffer)